mostafa/xk6-kafka/docs/readers.md

 }
 ```

 The group must be inactive while its offsets are initialized.
 This operation resets any existing committed offsets for the supplied group and topics, so use a dedicated test group rather than an application consumer group.
 The caller requires topic metadata/read access and permission to alter offsets for the group.
+Returned offsets are JavaScript numbers and lose integer precision above 2^53, which only matters for topics with extremely large offsets.

 ---